GerardvSchie/python-music-server/README.md

   Then use a client/controller to connect to the server. if you downloaded the source, there should be a `client.py`.
 Run this in another terminal/process to test the server.
-  The client has quite some functionality but I will not be maintaining them.
+  The client has quite some functionality, but I will not be maintaining them.
 For full experience use one of the controllers like the [Android App](https://github.com/MelleDijkstra/AndroidMusicPlayerClient).

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)